John Boyd-Carpenter, Baron Boyd-Carpenter: Political career

 Boyd-Carpenter contested the Limehouse district for the London County Council in 1934.
 He was elected as Conservative Member of Parliament for Kingston-upon-Thames in 1945, holding the seat until 1972, when he was raised to the peerage.

 He held ministerial office as Financial Secretary to the Treasury from 1951 to 1954.
 In 1954 he was promoted to Minister of Transport and Civil Aviation and appointed a Privy Counsellor.
 In December 1955 he was moved to the position of Minister of Pensions and National Insurance, which he held until July 1962 (the young Margaret Thatcher served under him as Parliamentary Secretary, her first ministerial job, from October 1961).
-He was then Chief Secretary to the Treasury and Paymaster-General from 1962 to 1964.
+He was then Chief Secretary to the Treasury and Paymaster General from 1962 to 1964.
+In this capacity, he approved key funding for the Concorde, and in his later role as chair of the Civil Aviation Authority (CAA), he would be a passenger on the first Concorde flight, in 1976.

 When Alec Douglas-Home became Prime Minister in October 1963, he initially promised Boyd-Carpenter the job of Leader of the House of Commons, but in the end the job went to Selwyn Lloyd who was returning to government from the backbenches.
+In 1971, Lloyd was elected Speaker of the House, another job that Boyd-Carpenter had desired; The Times said his failure to become speaker was a "major disappointment" of his political career.

 Following the Conservative defeat in 1964, he served as Opposition Front Bench Spokesman on Housing, Local Government and Land, 1964–66, and as Chairman of the Public Accounts Committee from 1964 to 1970.
 He later held a number of Party and business appointments.

 He was appointed a life peer on 1 May 1972, as Baron Boyd-Carpenter, of Crux Easton in the County of Southampton.
 His successor at the ensuing byelection was Norman Lamont, the future Chancellor of the Exchequer under John Major.

-As the first Chairman of the UK's Civil Aviation Authority (CAA), Boyd-Carpenter was in charge at the time of the collapse of the UK airline Court Line and their subsidiary Clarksons Travel Group in August 1974.
+As the first Chairman of the UK's CAA, Boyd-Carpenter was in charge at the time of the collapse of the UK airline Court Line and their subsidiary Clarksons Travel Group in August 1974.

-Family
+Personal life

 In 1937, Boyd-Carpenter married Margaret ("Peggy") Mary, daughter of Lieutenant-Colonel George Leslie Hall, OBE, of the Royal Engineers.
-Boyd-Carpenter's son, Thomas Boyd-Carpenter, was himself knighted following his military and public service careers.
-One of his two daughters, Sarah Hogg, Baroness Hogg, married Douglas Hogg, 3rd Viscount Hailsham, and is a life peer in her own right.
+Their son, Thomas Boyd-Carpenter, was himself knighted following his military and public service careers.
+One of the couple's two daughters, Sarah Hogg, Baroness Hogg, married Douglas Hogg, 3rd Viscount Hailsham, and is a life peer in her own right.
+Boyd-Carpenter had residences in London and Crux Easton, Hampshire.

+Boyd-Carpenter died from cancer at his home in Crux Easton on 11 July 1998, at the age of 90.